Megagig/Microverse-First-Capstone-Project/README.md

 ### Key Features <a name="key-features"></a>

-This repo only takes you through how to build a portfolio webpage.
+This repo only takes you through how to build a webpage.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>